SimBil91/FlatBuddy/README.md

 # FlatBuddy / TravelBuddy
-## Alpha Status!
+### Alpha Status!
-HOME AUTOMATION System based on open source software and low cost hardware.

 FlatBuddy changed to TravelBuddy.
-A 3D printed companion based on a Raspberry PI 3 you can take e.g. in your car.
+A 3D printed speech enabled companion based on a Raspberry PI 3 you can take e.g. in your car.

 The system is based on ROS and makes use of open source APIs for:
 Weather (pywapi),